Use coupon code WELCOME10 for 10% off your first order.

 Nappy Rashes: Types, Causes & Natural Remedies Every Mum Should Know

-Every mum has that moment — you open the nappy and there it is: a red, sore patch that tugs at your heart.
-Nappy rashes are part of babyhood, but that doesn’t make them any less worrying when they show up.
+Every mum has that moment - you open the nappy and there it is: a red, sore patch that tugs at your heart.
+Nappy rashes are part of babyhood, they are one of the most common skin conditions in infancy, caused by a mix of moisture, friction, and irritants (Atherton, 2001), but that doesn’t make them any less worrying when they show up.

 The good news?
-Most nappy rashes clear up quickly with gentle, natural care.
+Most nappy rashes clear up quickly with gentle, natural care, such as use of Matylda’s tallow balm.
 This guide is here to help you understand the different types of nappy rashes, what causes them, and how to treat and prevent them — no fillers, no fluff, just time-proven care that works.
 Because your baby deserves the best. 🌿

 What Are Nappy Rashes?